Veri-Q/Robustness/README.md

 ### Experimental Results
 ---
 ###### After running tests, you will get the following results (also see in the `Experimental_Results` file).
 It is worth noting that the verification time is depending on the performance of your computer devices.
-All results can be found in the `Experimental_Results` file.
 1) Quantum Bits Classifications
 ![avatar](https://github.com/j68249959/VeriQ/blob/main/Experimental%20Results/Binary.png)
 2) Quantum Phase Recognition